Developer-Autodesk/forge.learning/docs/modelderivative/translate/java.md

 ## ModelDerivative.java

-Create a `/src/main/java/modelderivative.java` file with the following content:
+Create a new Java Class with the following content.

 ```java
 import java.io.BufferedReader;